Fo-Zi/Data_structures_C/README.md

 ```
 make buildit
 ```
 This will create all the auxiliary and temprorary files in the build folder, maintaining the main one clean.

-To execute the tests:
+To execute the tests only:
 ```
 make test
 ```

-If you want to create a dependency using Graphviz you can do:
+If you want to create a dependency graph using Graphviz, you can do:
 ```
 make dependencies
 ```